A trip to the Dolomites wouldn’t be complete without seeing the famous Seceda ridgeline.

-From here follow the signs for via ferrata Sass Rigais, before turning right onto path nr 13B then 13 and descending to rifugio Firenze.
+From here follow the signs via ferrata Sass Rigais, before turning right onto path nr 13B then 13, and descending to rifugio Firenze.

 Rifugio Firenze is a great place to explore more of Puez Odle Nature Park especially if you want to scramble to its highest peak Sass Rigais or experience classic Dolomiti cuisine and culture.

 If you have any questions about this hike or would like to add something, post it in the comments.
 I will be happy to help!

 At only 150 grams per pole these light, yet incredibly durable and sturdy carbon hiking poles are my constant companion on trails.